tasks/docs/docs/sync_microsoft.md

 ⚠️ Microsoft To Do support is in early access.
 This feature must be enabled by toggling on `Settings > Advanced > Microsoft To Do sync` in Tasks v14.4+

-Tasks.org can synchronize a portion of its data with Microsoft To Do, a popular task service offered by Microsoft.
+Micorsoft To Do is a popular task service offered by Microsoft.
+To Do can be accessed from a variety of first-party apps.

 Microsoft To Do support is available without a subscription.
 To get started tap on `☰ > ⚙ > Not signed in > Microsoft To Do`